talon-one/talon_go/docs/LedgerInfo.md

 `func (o *LedgerInfo) SetPendingBalance(v float32)`

 SetPendingBalance gets a reference to the given float32 and assigns it to the PendingBalance field.

+### GetNegativeBalance

+`func (o *LedgerInfo) GetNegativeBalance() float32`

+GetNegativeBalance returns the NegativeBalance field if non-nil, zero value otherwise.

+### GetNegativeBalanceOk

+`func (o *LedgerInfo) GetNegativeBalanceOk() (float32, bool)`

+GetNegativeBalanceOk returns a tuple with the NegativeBalance field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasNegativeBalance

+`func (o *LedgerInfo) HasNegativeBalance() bool`

+HasNegativeBalance returns a boolean if a field has been set.

+### SetNegativeBalance

+`func (o *LedgerInfo) SetNegativeBalance(v float32)`

+SetNegativeBalance gets a reference to the given float32 and assigns it to the NegativeBalance field.

 ### GetExpiredBalance